ivpn/ivpn.net/src/content/pages/setup/linux-terminal.md

 layout: setup
 platform: linux
 ---
-# Linux OpenVPN Terminal Setup Guide
+# OpenVPN Terminal setup guide

 1. Install OpenVPN using your package manager if it is not installed already: